The destructive effects of food addiction

 This is something you will want to do much later on your journey once you’ve understood the underlying reasons to why you overeat and have regulated your self-control.

-I’ve only been doing IF for the last 45 days, and I’ve noticed a drastic shift in my relationship with food.
+I’ve noticed a drastic shift in my relationship with food.

 I don’t need it the way that I used to.
 When I eat, it’s because I’m in control and not the other way around.